yantonov/blog-source/content/posts/2015-02-21-find-the-length-of-the-loop.md

 ---
 title: "Find the length of the loop"
 date: 2015-02-21T16:06:23+05:00
+categories: [programming]
-categories: [interview,task,problem,logic,linked list,data structures,fun, haskell]
+tags: [interview,task,problem,logic,linked list,data structures,fun, haskell]
 ---
 *One of the popular interivew tasks...*